Last Updated on May 5, 2021 by Red Nomad OZ

 And that clear view as we entered the last – and most rocky stretch – of the hike, included the pensioners taking their last few steps to the Mount Abrupt summit!

-By the time we arrived at the peak, however, they were ready to leave, so the staggering 360° scenic sensation was all ours for the length of time it took to a) recover; b) record photographic proof of our achievement; c) eat our lunch; and d) prepare for the rigors of the descent ie continual wildlife, wildflower and scenery shots!
+By the time we arrived at the peak, however, they were ready to leave, so the staggering 360° scenic sensation was all ours.
+We stayed up there for a while.
+We needed to a) recover; b) record photographic proof of our achievement; c) eat our lunch; and d) prepare for the rigors of the descent ie continual wildlife, wildflower and scenery shots!
 I’ll leave you to imagine how long that took!!

-After that, all that remained to complete the hike was to retrace our steps 3.25 km back down the steep, rocky track to the trail-head and carpark – for us, about 5 hours after we set off!
+After that, we completed the hike by retracing our steps 3.25 km back down the steep, rocky track to the trail-head and carpark.
+For us, about 5 hours after we set off!

 But if you thought descending was the easy part of your quest to climb Mount Abrupt, you’d be wrong!